PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark: Baseline Experiments

-Table \ref{tab:test-results} shows the mean average precision and the mean precision at recall$=0.9$ of the four models on the test set (base rate: 18.3\%)\footnote{This is same as the last column of Table \ref{tab:precision-by-model} but with confidence intervals added.
-The means here may not exactly match the ones in the other table since these were computed from bootstrap samples}.
-The 95\% confidence intervals are computed based on 1000 stratified bootstrap samples on the test set.

-Next, we provide several visualizations to show the performance of the four models on the test and the benchmark datasets.
+We provide several visualizations to show the performance of the four models on the full (24\%) benchmark dataset.
+Similar plots are also shown for the test set in \ref{sec:test-results}

-\textbf{Prediction Score Histograms} Figure \ref{fig:test-score-hist} shows the score histogram for each of the models, with separate plots for benign and phishing points.
+\textbf{Prediction score histograms} Figure~\ref{fig:bench-score-curves} (left) shows the score histogram on the benchmark set for each of the models, with separate plots for benign and phishing points.
 The GTE model which has the best performance based on average precision also shows good class separation, with minimal overlap in the central score region.
 Further, the sharp peaks near zero and one, for the benign and phishing points, respectively, shows high confidence in correctly classified instances.
 Other models show multimodal distributions for the two classes, with lesser separation and greater overlap in the mid-score region.

-\textbf{ROC and PR curves} Figure \ref{fig:test-roc-pr} presents the ROC and precision-recall (PR) curves for the test dataset.
+\textbf{ROC and PR curves} Figure~\ref{fig:bench-score-curves} (right) presents the ROC and precision-recall (PR) curves for the benchmark dataset.
 Most models show strong performance, with the exception of the LLM-based model.
-The ROC-AUC values are quite close to 1.0, since the FPR values are numerically low, even at 18\% base rate.
-As the base rate decreases, the FPP for a given level of precision tends to become even smaller.
+The ROC-AUC values are quite close to 1.0, since the FPR values are numerically low, even at 24\% base rate.
+As the base rate decreases, the FPR for a given level of precision tends to become even smaller.
 Consequently, we omit ROC curves for lower base rates.

-\textbf{Confusion matrices} Figure \ref{fig:test-confusion} shows the trade off between precision and recall as the model threshold is changed.
+\textbf{Confusion matrices} Figure~\ref{fig:bench-confusion} shows the trade off between precision and recall as the model threshold is changed.
 As the threshold increases the recall decreases while the precision increases.
-For example, at threhold of 0.7, the GTE model achieves a precision of 98.9\% at a recall of 88\%.
+For example, at threhold of 0.7, the GTE model achieves a precision of 99.6\% at a recall of 80.3\%.